-Christian Stories "Toil-worn Hands" was Penned & Compiled by Max O'Neill for 21st Century Christianity
+Christian Stories "Toil-worn Hands" was Penned & Compiled by Peter O'Neill for 21st Century Christianity

 From childhood Albrecht Durer wanted to paint.
 Finally, he left home to study with a great artist.
 He met another student who also had this same dream and the two became great friends & roommates.
 Both being poor, they found it difficult to make a living and study at the same time.
 Albrecht's friend offered to work while Albrecht studied.
 Then when the paintings began to sell, he would have his chance.
 After much persuasion, Albrecht agreed and studied faithfully while his friend toiled long hours to make a living.